Star witness ends testimony in Virginia ex-governor's corruption trial

 McDonnell and his wife are charged with 14 counts of corruption and bribery for allegedly accepting $165,000 in gifts and loans in exchange for supporting Williams' former company, a dietary supplement maker now known as Rock Creek Pharmaceuticals.

-Williams, who testified in U.S. district court under immunity from prosecution, said McDonnell had called Williams' father at his request to wish him a happy 80th birthday.
+Williams, who testified in U.S. district court under immunity from prosecution, said McDonnell had called Williams's father at his request to wish him a happy 80th birthday.

 "Was it business to have the governor call your father on his 80th birthday?" asked Henry Asbill, McDonnell's attorney, as he grilled Williams over his meetings with the governor and his immunity agreement.